danwing/cidfi/draft-wing-cidfi.md

 well conflict with some Wi-Fi optimizations (e.g., {{wifi-aggregation}}) and similar 5G optimizations.

-his impact needs further study.
+This impact needs further study.

 ## Overhead of Mapping CID to packet metadata